kgisl/pythonFDP/units/glossary.md

 (for example standard input/output, in-memory buffers, sockets, pipes, etc.).
 File objects are also called file-like objects or streams.
 There are actually three categories of file objects:
-  - raw binary files, buffered
+  - raw binary files
-binary files and text files.
+  - buffered binary files
+  - text files

 Their interfaces are defined in the `io` module.
 The canonical way to create a file object is by using the `open()` function.